-This guide is a ranked list of food cost management software for 2026, with the architectural shape of each tool, the segment it actually serves, and the cost of buying multiple to fill the gaps.
-We're LineNow; we believe we're the most complete answer for most independent restaurants and small groups in the United States and Canada.
+This guide is a ranked list of food cost management software for 2026, with the architectural shape of each tool, the segment it actually serves, and the cost of buying multiple tools to fill workflow gaps.
+We're LineNow; our product is built for restaurant teams that want food cost, supplier ordering, inventory, receiving, and accounting handoff in one loop.
 We'll explain why, and where the alternatives are better.

 Quick answer